 After doing a patent search, your attorney reviews the results and issues a patentability opinion either in writing or verbally.
 This opinion considers any existing prior art, as well as how much of this art was found during the search.
 Of course, patentability opinions are not free.
 The low range for this service is around $1,000.

 Still, given the complexity of patents and the field of invention itself, a patentability opinion could be an essential step in your patenting process.
 If you're simply looking for a patent lawyer who can answer your questions without providing a search or patentability opinion, you will likely pay around $250 to $500 for a consultation.

 What Are the Various Patent Lawyer Costs?

 Lawyer fees are decided on a case-by-case basis, so there are different ways you could be charged your patent lawyer fees:

-- Hourly — Most legal work is done hourly, so you pay a set rate for however many hours it takes the lawyer to complete the patent filing process.
+- Hourly.
+Most legal work is done hourly, so you pay a set rate for however many hours it takes the lawyer to complete the patent filing process.
 You may be asked to pay for a certain number of hours upfront.
-Anything after that is generally bills at the end of the month.
+Anything after that is generally billed at the end of the month.
 With hourly rates, you are typically charged for phone calls, emails, and meetings.

 Frequently Asked Questions

 - How much does a patent cost?
 A simple patent costs an average of $5,000 to $7,000 to complete.
 A moderately complicated idea like a riding lawnmower costs anywhere from $9,000 to $10,000.
 Highly complex ideas, such as networking systems, medical equipment, and other technologies, cost upward of $15,000.

 - What kinds of patent costs are there?
 Minor patent costs involve filing fees, which rarely go over $500.
 On average, filing fees cost between $200 and $300.
 Lawyer fees are the major costs associated with patents.
 The amount you'll pay in patent lawyer costs varies, but a good attorney typically starts at anywhere from $300 to $500 per hour.